Green-on-blue attacks in Afghanistan: the data

 Aug.
 28, 2012:

 An Afghan soldier shot and killed three Australian soldiers in an attack at a base in Tarin Kot in Uruzgan province.
 Two more Australian soldiers were wounded in the attack.
 According to Australia's ABC news agency, the attacker, a recent recruit named as Sergeant Hikmatullah, climbed over the base's fence after the attack and ran away.
 The Taliban included a picture of Hikmatullah in a Twitter posting on Sept.
-16.
+16, 2012.
+Hikmatullah fled to Pakistan, where sometime later he was arrested by the Inter-Services Intelligence Directorate; he was handed over to Afghan authorities on Oct.
+2, 2013.

 Aug.
 27, 2012: